jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_mockfundingcyclebasedon.md

 {% tabs %}
 {% tab title="Step by step" %}
-**A view of the funding cycle that would be created based on the provided one if the project doesn't approve a reconfiguration ahead of it starting.**
+**A view of the funding cycle that would be created based on the provided one if the project doesn't make a reconfiguration.**

 _Returns an empty funding cycle if there can't be a mock funding cycle based on the provided one._